sanemat/browser-nano-css/design.md

 - **Easy to Use**: Just add one CSS file from a CDN.
 No complicated setup.
 - **Customizable**: Change basic styles easily using CSS variables.
 - **Simple HTML**: Use basic HTML tags without adding many classes.
+- **Security-Focused**: Ensures integrity and trustworthiness of distributed files.

 ### Constraints
 - **Browser Compatibility**: Supports modern browsers: